Pearl: Cultured pearls

 Cultured pearls are the response of the shell to a tissue implant.
 A tiny piece of mantle tissue (called a graft) from a donor shell is transplanted into a recipient shell, causing a pearl sac to form into which the tissue precipitates calcium carbonate.
 There are a number of methods for producing cultured pearls: using freshwater or seawater shells, transplanting the graft into the mantle or into the gonad, and adding a spherical bead as a nucleus.
 Most saltwater cultured pearls are grown with beads.
-Trade names of cultured pearls are Akoya (阿古屋), white or golden South sea, and black Tahitian.
-Most beadless cultured pearls are mantle-grown in freshwater shells in China, and are known as freshwater cultured pearls.
+Trade names of cultured pearls are Akoya (阿古屋), white or golden South Sea, and black Tahitian.
+Most beadless cultured pearls are mantle-grown in freshwater shells in China and are known as freshwater cultured pearls.

 Cultured pearls can be distinguished from natural pearls by X-ray examination.
 Nucleated cultured pearls are often 'preformed' as they tend to follow the shape of the implanted shell bead nucleus.
 After a bead is inserted into the oyster, it secretes a few layers of nacre around the bead; the resulting cultured pearl can then be harvested in as few as twelve to eighteen months.

-When a cultured pearl with a bead nucleus is X-rayed, it reveals a different structure to that of a natural pearl (see diagram).
+When a cultured pearl with a bead nucleus is X-rayed, it reveals a different structure to that of a natural pearl.
 A beaded cultured pearl shows a solid center with no concentric growth rings, whereas a natural pearl shows a series of concentric growth rings.
 A beadless cultured pearl (whether of freshwater or saltwater origin) may show growth rings, but also a complex central cavity, witness of the first precipitation of the young pearl sac.

 Imitation pearls

-Some imitation pearls (also called shell pearls) are simply made of mother-of-pearl, coral or conch shell, while others are made from glass and are coated with a solution containing fish scales called essence d'Orient.
+Some imitation pearls (also called shell pearls) are simply made of mother-of-pearl, coral, or conch shell, while others are made from glass and are coated with a solution containing fish scales called essence d'Orient.

 Gemological identification

 A well-equipped gem testing laboratory can distinguish natural pearls from cultured pearls by using gemological X-ray equipment to examine the center of a pearl.
-With X-rays it is possible to see the growth rings of the pearl, where the layers of calcium carbonate are separated by thin layers of conchiolin.
+With X-rays, it is possible to see the growth rings of the pearl, where the layers of calcium carbonate are separated by thin layers of conchiolin.
 The differentiation of natural pearls from non-beaded cultured pearls can be very difficult without the use of this X-ray technique.

 Natural and cultured pearls can be distinguished from imitation pearls using a microscope.
 Another method of testing for imitations is to rub two pearls against each other.
 Imitation pearls are completely smooth, but natural and cultured pearls are composed of nacre platelets, making both feel slightly gritty.